JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## ScalableImagePanel
 A panel that displays an image.
+Can have scalable corners & sides.
 Derives from Panel.
 Parameter | Info
 --------- | ----
 image | The image to display